JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Installation

-*Movesense Core library* for movesense device is available from this git repository or as a zip download.
-Just unpack the core lib and example app anywhere.
+*Movesense Core library* for the Movesense device is available from this git repository.
+Just unpack the core lib with the example app to an arbitrary folder.
+For convenience, the whole SW is also provided as a .zip file (see the Download section).

 To compile the applications you also need the following tools and programs: